Battle of Ratan

 The Battle of Ratan was the last battle fought on Swedish soil during the Russian-Swedish War of 1808 - 1809.
 It took place a day apart from the Battle of Sävar, on 20 August 1809.
-Having conquered Finland from Sweden, the Russians had a small force in the northern areas of Sweden.
-The Swedes sought to eliminate this through a combined assault from land and sea, but the Russians moved more rapidly, defeating the Swedish force landed at Ratan at Sävar on 19 August.
-The next day, on 20 August, the Swedish force was attacked when evacuating from Ratan, but the artillery fire from Swedish warships kept the Russians at bay.
+Having conquered Finland from Sweden, the Russians had a small force in the northern areas of Sweden, which the Swedes sought to eliminate through a combined assault from land and sea.
+The Russians moved rapidly to defend, defeating the Swedish force landed at Ratan at Sävar on 19 August.
+The next day, on 20 August, the Swedish riflemen was attacked and pushed out of Ratan, turning to the flotilla and starting the evacuation.
+At the same time, artillery fire from Swedish warships kept the Russians at bay.
 Peace negotiations followed the heavy fighting.

 Prelude to the battle

 The Russians had successfully captured the city of Umeå and driven the Swedish army commanded by Sandels south, to Härnösand.
 Tsar Alexander I of Russia demanded that Sweden cede all of Finland.
 To achieve a better negotiating position, the Swedish army command planned to land troops north of the Russian positions in Umeå to attack the Russian army from the rear, while the mainland army of 3,400 men under Fabian Wrede attacked them from the front.

 Chosen to lead the sea-borne task force was Lieutenant-General Gustav Wachtmeister.
 Battle proven in the Prussian army, in the Russo-Swedish War 1789-1790, and in the Pomeranian War just two years earlier.
 There was talk on giving the command to von Döbeln, but Wachtmeister was chosen.

 There was no threat from the Russians possible on the waters, as the combined force of the Swedish navy and the Royal Navy had the Russian fleet at bay.
 The task force left Stockholm on 8 August and sailed north towards Ratan 45 km north from Umeå.
 To avoid detection by the Russian army in Umeå, the task force sailed east of Holmön.
 It arrived at Ratan 16 August.
 The attack was planned for 19 August.

 The Swedish task force sent was included the following vessels from both the navy and the archipelago fleet: